Skip to main content

 SJ Duran / Shutterstock

 Repairing drywall is a skill that every thrifty homeowner should have on their resume.
-It’s not complicated, doesn’t require specialty tools, and takes just a little time.
+Whether it’s a small touch-up or patching large holes in drywall, fixing that eyesore isn’t complicated, doesn’t require specialty tools, and takes just a little time.

-After the initial shock of breaking a 6-inch or larger hole in a wall, you may at first think it’s a job for a professional.
-That might not actually be the case.
+After the initial shock of breaking a 6-inch or larger hole in a wall, you may at first think it’s a job for a professional, but that might not actually be the case.
 If you’re a DIYer with a few basic hand tools, there’s no need to hire out this project.
 You can tackle the job in just a day or two (including drying time), and you’ll spend less than $100 on materials to do it.

 Recommended Videos

-How to repair drywall: small holes, cracks, and dents
+How to repair drywall: Small holes, cracks, and dents

-If that heavy picture pulled your screw through the drywall or years of old nail holes are starting to build up, give them a quick touch-up using just a few, inexpensive tools.
+If that heavy picture pulled your screw through the drywall or years of old nail holes are starting to build up, give them a quick touch-up using just a few inexpensive tools.

 What you’ll need: